aratama/elm-css-light/readme.md

 You don't need `class` or `style` attributes any more, but you can still use CSS classes and combine it with external `.css` files if you need.

+##### Pros

+- You don't need to concern about `class` name.
+Class name conflictions will never happen.
+- It doesn't separate CSS style with context.
+You can find style definitions of the element instantly.
+- `style` attribute can't include media queries, pseudo elements and pseudo class. `elm-css` (and `elm-css-light`) can use them.
+- You can easily copy-and-paste CSS snipetts.
+- You can use most of syntax and features of regular CSS intuitively.

+##### Cons

+- You can't hightlight these style string (for now).
+You can't also format these styles with formatter.
+- You can't find corresponding codes via DevTools because the class names are automatically generated in runtime.

 ## Usage

 First, replace your imports `Html`, `Html.Attributes` and `Html.Events` with of `CssLight.Html`, `CssLight.Html.Attributes` and `CssLight.Html.Events` in your Elm code respectively.
 These modules are drop-in replacements of hte standard `Html.*` modules and it works as is.
 Then, you need to import `css_` attribute from `Html.Attributes` like `import Html.Attributes exposing (css_)`.
 Now, it's totally ready.
 You can use `css_` attribute takes raw CSS as string for each elements!